 Benefits of Mindfulness

-- Physical and Emotional Health – We learn how to face life’s inevitable ups and downs more calmly, and with serene contentment.
-When we are able to maintain a calm state, our stress hormones are better regulated, resulting in better overall health.
-We develop greater self-acceptance and experience an improved sense of well-being.
+- Improved Physical and Emotional Well-being – We learn how to face life’s inevitable ups and downs more calmly.
+The Nervous System is better regulated, resulting in improved health and well-being.

 - Self-Awareness – We become more aware of our thoughts, emotions and physical sensations as they arise as well as unhelpful habitual patterns.